weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 *   Add - used to configure an application for delivery to a cluster
-*   Install - used to install the GitOps runtime into a cluster
+*   Enable - used to apply the GitOps runtime to a cluster
 *   Status - provide status information to the user about applications and the GitOps runtime
 *   Version - provide version information for weave-gitops and the GitOps runtime